Christine Grosart: Awards

 In 2020 she was awarded fellowship of the Royal Geographical Society, owing to her cave exploration and marine conservation work.
-In November 2020 she was included in the BBC Radio 4 Woman's Hour Power list 2020 because of her work as a volunteer diver Ghost Fishing UK and organisation of cleaning beaches around the south coast of England.
+In November 2020 she was included in the BBC Radio 4 Woman's Hour Power list 2020 due to her cave diving exploration and her extensive work as a volunteer diver, trustee and instructor for Ghost Fishing UK and organising beach cleans around the south coast of England.